JohannesFleischer/senior-movie-selector/README.md

 > **Note:** If a poster is not available the `noimage.png` is shown

-### Videoplayer
+### Fileserver

-The second user application is the `videoplayer`.
+The second user application is the `fileserver`.
 In general this address has not to be opened manually.
 If you want to do so see [Services](#services).
+The file server hosts all film and poster files but also fonts and the static videoplayer file:

+#### Videoplayer
+The videoplayer (main.html) takes an filename as a url parameter and tries to open that file.
-The Videoplayer tries to open the videofile with the name from the db.
+When clicking on a film in the `client` you get redirected to the videoplayer.
+The player then tries to open the videofile with the name from the db.
-If the file is not found it redirects to the `client`.
+If the file is not found or if an error occurs you get redirected back to the `client`.
-If the Videofile is found the videoplayer tries to start it automatically in \"fullscreen\" (technically just laaarge)
+If the videofile is found the videoplayer tries to start it automatically in \"fullscreen\" (technically just laaarge)
+> **Notes:**
-> **Note:** to start the video automatically in Firefox this has to be allowed manually
+> - to start the video automatically in Firefox this has to be allowed manually at least once

-Supported files are [depending on your browser](https://videojs.com/guides/faqs/#q-what-media-formats-does-videojs-support).
+> - Supported filetypes are [depending on your browser](https://videojs.com/guides/faqs/#q-what-media-formats-does-videojs-support).
 Mp4 should work on all common browsers.

 Supported actions are: